 If you failed any of the tests, you may re-take that exam after 7 days.

 Metro Institute (MI) is the current iCBT provider for the Arizona Department of Agriculture - Pest Management Division (PMD).
-We have delivered over 100,000 secure and successful testing sessions.
 MI has been providing testing services in Arizona since 2003.
-After our initial success in Arizona, MI was selected by 10 additional state agencies for iCBT exams:
+After our initial success in Arizona, MI was selected by fourteen additional state pesticide regulatory agencies for iCBT exams.

 Phone: (602) 452-2900